-- Unlearning systemic problems like racism requires more than facts
+- Unlearning deeply ingrained biases requires more than facts.

 What happened